-In the main valley (by the river Enns) the trailhead is on a big parking place (altitude cca 600m), Haindlkar.
-A good marked path leads towards the South to Haindlkarhuette, 1121m (1h 15min).
+In the main valley (by the river Enns) the trailhead is on a big parking place (altitude cca 600 m), Haindlkar.

-Peternpfad enters the NW wall of Rosskuppe, 2152 m and Hochtor in a steep gorge, but the route soon exits it and climbs over the rocks left of it.
+Peternpfad enters the NW wall of Rosskuppe, 2152 m and Hochtor in a steep gorge, but the route soon exits it and climbs over the rocks left of it (looking upwards).
 Difficulties are constantly in the range between I. and II., the route is marked, but not secured with any kind of steel.
-So you climb over pasages, by ledges and after some 30 minutes the route turns left, out of the wall and reaches a beautiful balcony, from which the Enns valley can be clearly seen.
+So you climb over pasages, by ledges and after some 30 minutes the route turns left, out of the wall, and reaches a beautiful balcony, from which the Enns valley can be clearly seen.

 On Peternscharte you turn sharply right, where on the first rocks you see red marks.
-You proceed below these rocks, by the ridge and over the next rocky barrier (II. degree) and scree reach the sharp Rosskuppe, 2152m.
+You proceed below these rocks, by the ridge and over the next rocky barrier (II. degree) and scree reach the sharp Rosskuppe, 2152 m.
 The further route is clearly ahead of you.

 First you need to descend down to Dachlgrat.
 This descent is exposed and requires climbing II. degree downwards (belaying?).
-The Dachlgrat is a beautiful carst formation.
-Not very steep compact ridge is falling towards NW almost vertically some 800 m in Haindlkar and much less steep towards SE.
+The Dachlgrat is a beautiful karst formation.
+Not very steep compact ridge is falling towards the NW almost vertically some 800 m in Haindlkar and much less steep towards the SE.
 The ridge is all erased, carved by water.
 Climbing it is easy - you just go upright over it.

-The next peak in the ridge you don't need to ascend, the route traverses on the left (SE) side again.
-Over some scree the route now reaches the summit rocks.
+The next peak in the ridge you don't need to ascend, the route detours it on the left (SE) side again.
+Over some scree the route now reaches the summit rocks of Hochtor.
 Climbing in II. degree starts again.
 So you gain height and the route uses ledges also to find the best passages.
 On one place a ledge is narrow and an overhanging rock makes you go on your knees.
 There a small rucksack is a great benefit.
 After this "Passo gel Gatto" (like on Monte Pelmo) the rock soon becomes easier, you gain height and soon see people on the main summit.
 But before reaching the top, you must reach the fore summit and then descend a little to the notch between both of them.